Q1: State the need for the preparation of a bank reconciliation statement.

 Q3: Briefly explain the statement ‘wrongly debited by the bank’ with the help of an example.

-Q4: State the causes of difference that occurred due to time lag.
+Q4: State the causes of differences that occurred due to time lag.

-Q5: Briefly explain the term favourable balance as per cash book
+Q5: Briefly explain the term favourable balance as per the cash book.

-Ans: When the total of the debit column of the Cash Book is more than the total credit column of the Cash Book, it is known as a debit balance or favourable balance.
-A favourable balance is an asset to an account holder.
-A favourable balance can also be defined as a surplus of deposits over withdrawals.
+Ans: When the total of the debit column of the cash book (receipts) is more than the total of the credit column (payments), the cash book shows a debit balance or favourable balance.
+This balance is an asset of the account holder and means that deposits exceed withdrawals.

 Q6: Enumerate the steps to ascertain the correct cash book balance.

-Ans: The difference between the cash book and passbook can arise due to some transactions that are recorded in the passbook not being present in the cash book.
-This can be rectified by recording those transactions in the cash book.
-The balance thus obtained is called an adjusted balance or amended balance.
-The following steps describe this process.
+Ans: The difference between the cash book and the passbook can arise because some transactions recorded in the passbook are not yet in the cash book.
+To arrive at the correct cash book balance, do the following:

 Q7: Explain the process of preparing a bank reconciliation statement with an amended cash balance.